Amon3141/rose-garden-viewfinder-fps/README.md

-# UBC Rose Garden XR View Finder Project (FPS Version)
+# UBC Rose Garden XR Viewfinder Project (FPS Version)

 ## Project Overview
 This is a First-Person Shooter (FPS) version of the UBC Rose Garden XR ViewFinder Project.